-Or I’ll decide that I am going to protect them and start building all kinds of structures and tunnels and it will become this huge project that I didn’t plan and wasn’t supposed to do because there are other priorities….
-You can see that I’ve been there before.
+Or sometimes I’d decide that I’m going to protect them and start building all kinds of structures and tunnels over the vegetables and it would become this huge project that I didn’t plan and wasn’t supposed to do because there are other priorities in the fall (like deer hunting and tanning deer hides).

-Benefits of the Fall Garden
+Benefits of the Autumn Vegetable Garden…

-Here in the south (I’m in zone 7b), we can plant a spring garden, a summer garden, and a fall garden.
+Here in the south (I’m in Central NC, zone 7b), we can plant a spring garden, a summer garden, and a fall garden.
 Our growing season is very long; from late February and all the way to the middle of November when the first frost arrives.

 Fall gardening is really so much easier than gardening during the summer or even the spring.